-Frankly, I am usually interested in what anybody has to say about training or nutrition because, odds are, each person knows something that I don’t.
+Frankly, I am (umm somewhat) usually interested in what anybody has to say about training or nutrition because, odds are, each person knows something that I don’t.
 Even if I disagree with 99% of what they have to say, the 1% that teaches me something new or useful is worth it.

-People often get frustrated with me because they will ask me a question and typically get the answer: ‘it depends’.
+People often get frustrated with me because they will ask me a question and typically get the answer: ‘IT DEPENDS’.
 That’s because it does!
 In the training and nutrition world, it’s typical to see people get ‘married’ to a single concept and defend it for all people, under all circumstances.
 Whether it’s high-carbohydrate or low-carbohydrate dieting, high volume or high-intensity training, or the never ending free weights vs. machines, or compound vs. isolation exercises debate, the typical message is the same: ‘There is a single correct answer in terms of how to eat or train and I have it.
-Now give me money’.
+Now give me you money’.

 So I’m a little cynical but I can’t look at training or diet or the countless aspects of human physiology that simplistically.
 The appropriate training for a 35 year old female newbie who has never performed competitive sport before is not the same as what’s appropriate for a 22 year old athlete.
 A beginning power-lifter (or any athlete for the matter) shouldn’t be trying to copy what folks with 15-20 years of training experience behind them are doing.
 Whether machines or free weights or compound or isolation exercises are ‘optimal’ depends on the individual.
 It depends on their previous training or their current training, their current and future goals and the remainder of their workout approach.
 It can all potentially fit into a given workout scheme, depending on the circumstances.